runtimeverification/evm-semantics/include/kframework/foundry.md

 `foundry.call.sign` will match when the `sign` cheat code function is called.
 This rule then takes from the `privateKey` to sign using `#range(ARGS,0,32)` and the `digest` to be signed using `#range(ARGS, 32, 32)`.
 To perform the signature we use the `ECDSASign ( String, String )` function (from KEVM).
-This function receives as arguments 2 strings: the data to be signed and the private key, therefore we use `#unparseByteStack` to convert the bytearrays with the `privateKey` and `digest` into strings.
+This function receives as arguments 2 strings: the data to be signed and the private key, therefore we use `#unparseByteStack` to convert the `Bytes` with the `privateKey` and `digest` into strings.
-The `ECDSASign` function returns the signed data in [r,s,v] form, which we convert to a bytearray using `#parseByteStack`.
+The `ECDSASign` function returns the signed data in [r,s,v] form, which we convert to a `Bytes` using `#parseByteStack`.

 ```k
     rule [foundry.call.sign]: